leonard2005n/hardware-software-interface/labs/lab-07/reading/stack.md

 global CMAIN
 CMAIN:

-    mov ebp, esp       ; save current stack pointer value in ebp
+    mov rbp, rsp       ; save current stack pointer value in rbp

-    mov eax, 5
+    mov rax, 5
-    mov ebx, 6
+    mov rbx, 6
-    mov ecx, 7
+    mov rcx, 7

-    push eax
+    push rax
-    push ebx
+    push rbx
-    push ecx
+    push rcx

-    mov esp, ebp       ; restore stack pointer value ret
+    mov rsp, rbp       ; restore stack pointer value ret
 ```

-> **IMPORTANT:** What is the primary use of the `ebp` register?
+> **IMPORTANT:** What is the primary use of the `rbp` register?

-As we can observe, the `ebp` register defines the stack frame for each function.
+As we can observe, the `rbp` register defines the stack frame for each function.
-Similarly to how we can address local variables using the `esp` register, we can do the same with `ebp`.
+Similarly to how we can address local variables using the `rsp` register, we can do the same with `rbp`.
-Additionally, we will see that function parameters are addressed using `ebp`.
+Additionally, we will see that, on 32-bit systems, function parameters are addressed using its 32-bit equivalent, `ebp`.